dbt-labs/docs.getdbt.com/website/docs/docs/cloud/cloud-cli-installation.md

 Note that if you are using VS Code, you must restart it to pick up modified environment variables.
 :::

-3. Verify the installation by running `./dbt --help` from the command line.
+3. Verify your installation by running `./dbt --help` in the command line.
+If you see the following output, your installation is correct
+      ```bash
+      The dbt Cloud CLI - an ELT tool for running SQL transformations and data models in dbt Cloud...
+      ```

-   * If the help text doesn't indicate that you're using the dbt Cloud CLI, make sure you've deactivated your pyenv or venv and don't have a version of dbt globally installed.
+     If you don't see this output, check that you've deactivated pyenv or venv and don't have a global dbt version installed.

-   * You don't have to run the `dbt deps` command when your environment starts.
-Previously, you had to do it during initialization.
-However, you'll still need to run `dbt deps` if you make changes to your `packages.yml` file.
+   * Note that you no longer need to run the `dbt deps` command when your environment starts.
+This step was previously required during initialization.
+However, you should still run `dbt deps` if you make any changes to your `packages.yml` file.

 4. After installation, [configure](/docs/cloud/configure-cloud-cli) the dbt Cloud CLI for your dbt Cloud project and use it to run [dbt commands](/reference/dbt-commands) similar to dbt Core.
 For example, execute `dbt compile`, to compile a project using dbt Cloud and confirm that it works.

-**Note**, that if you're using the dbt Cloud CLI, you can connect to your data platform directly in the dbt Cloud interface and don't need a [`profiles.yml`](/docs/core/connect-data-platform/profiles.yml) file.
+   * If you're using the dbt Cloud CLI, you can connect to your data platform directly in the dbt Cloud interface and don't need a [`profiles.yml`](/docs/core/connect-data-platform/profiles.yml) file.

 </TabItem>